SeedscapeEcology/Policies-and-Responsbilities/Code_of_Conduct.md

 ***Participants asked to stop any harassing behavior are expected to comply immediately.***

-Members of the community who violate these rules - no matter how much they have contributed to the Whitaker lab, or how specialised their skill set - will be approached by Kirstie Whitaker.
-If inappropriate behaviour persists after a discussion with Kirstie, the contributer will be asked to discontinue their participation in Whitaker lab projects.
+Members of the community who violate these rules - no matter how much they have contributed to the Whitaker lab, or how specialised their skill set - will be approached by Noelle Beckman.
+If inappropriate behaviour persists after a discussion with Noelle, the contributer will be asked to discontinue their participation in Whitaker lab projects.

-**To report an issue** please contact [Kirstie Whitaker](https://github.com/KirstieJane).
+**To report an issue** please contact [Noelle Beckman](https://github.com/seedscape).
 All communication will be treated as confidential.

 ### Flexible working hours